Elizabeth Boyd

 • supplements

-The actual cost for each herbal remedies varies based on the herbs used.
+The cost for each herbal remedy varies based on the herbs used.

 Follow Up Consultations

-The cost for the follow up consultation is $35 plus the cost of additional herbal medicine.
+The follow up appointment fee is $35 which does not include the cost of any herbal medicine.

 FAQ's